 I feel a sense of pride, accomplishment, and generosity when baking that I just don’t get when I serve a salad.
 I mean, I love salad, and I know it’s truly nourishing.
 But it feels more nurturing to share a homemade scone or cookie with someone rather than a bowl of vegetables.

-Sarah’s new book is filled with things I want to bake and more important, can bake as an amateur baker.
+Sarah’s new book is filled with things I want to bake.
 Most of the recipes are for something you’d find at your fantasy coffee shop, perhaps because that’s where Sarah got her start as a professional baker.
 There are cozy quick breads; sweet rolls and buns galore; and minimalist layer cakes for birthdays.
 Many of the recipes are straight forward (but exacting) and crowd-pleasing.
 You’ll also find the occasional twist, like burnt honey buttercream.
 (I love that she thinks this might sound pretentious.
 I think it sounds intriguing and appealing and I can’t wait to try.)

 In addition to that buttercream, I’ve flagged the chocolate chip cookies (which are wrinkly with crisp edges and gooey centers); a soft chocolate sugar cookie; and, for a lazy Sunday in the dead of winter, the Cardamom Braided Knots .
 Since we’re still working our way through Halloween candy (What?
 You don’t steal from your kid’s bag?), I skipped the sweets this time in favor of making granola.